-As described in chapter 1 of this book, one type of zero-dimensional nanostructures are quantum dots.
-Quantum dots are very small nanostructures made of semiconductor materials, they are characterized by the phenomenon of quantum confinement, that is higher band gap energy in comparison with the microscale semiconductor materials.70 In addition, quantum dots that are made of the same material could have different band gap energy depending on its morphology, and nanoscale size, the smaller the size of quantum dots the greater of band gap energy.
-The uniqueness of quantum dot is related to the fact that its band gap energy is consistent with the energy of light that is in the visible region.
-By applying an energy, electrons at the valence band “jump” to higher energy level, when it returns, it emits an energy in the form of visible wavelength of light.
-The colour of the light depends on the its energy band gap.
-According to quantum confinement effect, smaller sized of quantum dots emit shorter wavelength of light because of its higher energy band gap, this is reflected by emitting blue light, while, red colour light could be emitted by smaller sized of quantum dots.
-As shown in Figure 16.2, quantum dots with the intermediate sized, green light colour could be appeared.
+As described in chapter 1, one type of zero-dimensional nanostructure is quantum dots.
+Quantum dots are very small nanostructures made of semiconductor materials.
+They are characterized by the phenomenon of quantum confinement, or a higher band gap energy in comparison to microscale semiconductor materials.70 In addition, quantum dots that are made of the same material could possess a different band gap energy depending on the dot morphology and size on the nanoscale.
+Smaller sizes of quantum dots possess greater band gap energies.
+A unique feature of quantum dots is related to the fact that their band gap energy is consistent with the energy of light that is in the visible region.
+When applying an energy, electrons in the valence band “jump” to a higher energy level.
+When it returns, they emit an energy with a wavelength in the visible light spectrum.
+The color of emitted light from this occurrence depends on its energy band gap.
+According to the quantum confinement effect, smaller sized quantum dots emit shorter wavelengths of light because of their higher energy band gap.
+It is not uncommon to see blue light produced while, red colored light has been more frequently seen from the emission of smaller sized quantum dots.
+As shown in Figure 16.2, quantum dots with intermediate sized, green colored light can appear.

 [Figure 16.2 near here]

-Blonder7 has adapted the student-centered pedagogy 71 as teaching strategy for incorporating nanotechnology concepts when teaching chemistry.
-According to her study, increasing student`s motivation to study chemistry could be achieved by bridging the gap between the modern technology developments that affect our daily life and currently high-school learning programs.
-Nanotechnology concepts are considered an interesting candidate for teaching about modern life.
+Blonder adapted the student-centered pedagogy as a teaching strategy for incorporating nanotechnology concepts when teaching chemistry.7,71 According to her study, increasing student motivation to study chemistry could be achieved by bridging the gap between modern technological developments that affect our daily life and current high school learning platforms.
+Nanotechnology concepts can be an interesting candidate for teaching about modern life.

-2.2.7.1 Learning Module: LED as one of the well-known nanotechnology applications
+2.2.7.1 Learning Module: LED as a Well-Known Nanotechnology Application

-The module is consisting of three different activities aim to gradually building basic knowledge about the uniqueness of LED as one of the modern applications in nanotechnology.7
+This module consists of three different activities which aim to gradually build basic knowledge and highlight features of LED as a modern nanotechnological application.7

-Activity 1: diode as a component in an electric circuit 7
+Activity 1: Diode as a component in an electrical circuit 7

-The activity is composed of two stages, in the first, the students measure the conductivity of different components and materials and examining the conductivity direction.
-The aim of this activity is to expose the students to the different types of materials, insulators, semiconductors, and conductors.
-In addition, the students will know that diode is a component of electric circuit that allows electricity to flow in one direction.
-By doing the experiments, the students arise questions that are related to their lack of knowledge about electric circuits.
-In the next stage of the activity, the students received two adapted scientific texts about the electric circuit and its components, and an information about silicon as a semiconductor material, its properties, and its behaviour.
+This activity is composed of two stages.
+In the first stage, students measure the conductivity of different components and materials and examine the direction of the conductivity.
+The aim of this activity is to expose the students to different types of materials, insulators, semiconductors, and conductors.
+In addition, students gain the knowledge that a diode is an electrical circuit component which allows electricity to flow in one direction.
+By performing these experiments, the students are able to ask questions related to how electrical circuits function.
+In the next stage of the activity, students are given adapted scientific texts about electrical circuits and their components.
+For example, they can be given information about silicon as a semiconductor material, its properties, and its behavior.

-Activity 2: color mixing versus light mixing 7
+Activity 2: Color mixing versus light mixing7